 The PPF General Fund does not have taxable income for this financial year.
-The Ministry of Finance has granted income tax remission for levy contributions collected and for the investment income earned by the PPF General Fund.
+The Ministry of Finance has granted income tax remission for levy contributions collected and the investment income earned by the PPF General Fund.
 In addition, GST remission was granted for all input tax claims incurred on all business purchases.
-These remissions are granted until 12 January 2022 or until the target fund size of gross premium incomes has been reached, whichever is earlier.
+These remissions are granted until end of 2022 or until the target fund size of gross premium incomes has been reached, whichever is earlier.

-2020 2019

-\$ \$

-Cash with the MAS 910,696 1,029,815
+2021 \$ 2020 \$ Cash with the MAS 12,496 910,696